rayenfassatoui/onyx-v1/README.md

 - **Markdown export** - Human-readable format for documentation
 - **JSON import** - Restore prompts from backup

+### 🤝 Prompt Sharing & Collaboration
+- **Share with users** - Share prompts directly with other users by email
+- **Group sharing** - Create groups and share prompts with all members at once
+- **Group management** - Create, edit, and manage groups with admin/member roles
+- **In-app notifications** - Get notified when someone shares a prompt with you
+- **Revoke access** - Easily remove shares when needed

 ### 🎨 User Experience
 - **Dark/Light mode** - Toggle between themes
 - **Keyboard shortcuts** - Power-user navigation